How to Stop Being a Screw Up in Life Pt.1

 Create playlists of the best songs from your favorite artists/genre.
 Sooner or later you can get a loyal following.
 You can use that to help start your own music career or sponsor other artists.

 Blog: Anybody can start a blog.
-This can be done for free on WordPress Blogging is easy.
+This can be done for free on WordPress and you can use this post to get an idea of how awesome it is.
+Blogging is easy.
 The best part is that it can be about anything.
 From pumpkin pie recipes to reviewing shows on Netflix.

 Blogging can get your foot in the door and is the engine of damn near every successful business.
 Turn your hobbies into money.